Former Argonauts offensive lineman Chris Schultz dies at age 61 | CBC Sports

 Burlington, Ont., native spent 3 years in NFL before playing 9 years with Toronto

-After his playing career, Schultz did broadcasting work with TSN and the Argos' radio team.
+Schultz started his football career in the Burlington Minor Football Association and played for the Aldershot Lions during high school.
+While he also played basketball, he looked south of the border for football opportunities, travelling by bus to Michigan State and Syracuse to gauge interest.

+He earned a scholarship at the University of Arizona, where he started life as a defensive lineman before switching to the offensive line as a senior.
+His played for the Wildcats from 1978 to 1982, appearing in the 1979 Fiesta Bowl.

-Schultz was inducted into the Ontario Sports Hall of Fame in 2016.
+Schultz was inducted into the Burlington Sports Hall of Fame in 2015 and the Ontario Sports Hall of Fame in 2016.

+"The CFL is filled with countless men and women who make it spectacular, and we lost one of them [Thursday]," said Blue Bombers coach Mike O'Shea.

 Comments